 Students and staff will work together, in partnership, as ESD changemakers.
 SOS-UK will support ESD change makers (students & staff) to:

-To find out more about how this programme and discuss how it could work at your institution email Interim director of education, Meg Baker.
+To find out more about how this programme and discuss how it could work at your institution email Senior Project Manager - Education (programmes) - Sonya Peres

 March 28, 2022